Nurse Family Partnership

 Nurse-Family Partnership is an international, evidence-based program, widely researched and recognized for improving health and social outcomes.

-*Income is based on 200% FPL.
-Anyone eligible for programs such as Medicaid, HIP, Hoosier Healthwise, WIC, SNAP, or TANF would meet income guidelines for NFP, but, they do not have to participate in any of these programs to enroll in NFP.
+* Income is based on 200% of the Federal Poverty Level.
+Anyone eligible for programs such as Medicaid, HIP, Hoosier Healthwise, WIC, SNAP, or TANF would meet income guidelines for NFP, but they do not have to participate in any of these programs to enroll in NFP.
 There are no age, medical, language, or immigration restrictions.
+If you are unsure whether your income would qualify you to participate, please fill out a referral form, and we can let you know if you qualify.
+Feel free to contact us with any questions.